 Two big studies that kept track of people with valve replacements were the Edinburgh Heart Valve Study and the UK Heart Valve Registry.
 They were set up by former BHF Professors David Wheatley and Ken Taylor, respectively.

-Advances in medical engineering since the turn of the millenium mean replacing heart valves doesn’t always require open heart surgery.
+Advances in medical engineering since the turn of the millennium mean replacing heart valves doesn’t always require open heart surgery.
 Sometimes it can be done using a catheter fed through the artery from an incision in the patient’s groin - a procedure called percutaneous valve replacement.

 Percutaneous procedures are less risky and invasive for the patient, and are quicker to recover from.
 So they’re particularly good for the very elderly and for children born with heart problems, who may need repeat procedures as they grow.
 That’s why, in 2007, the BHF helped to fund a high-tech catheter lab at Great Ormond Street Hospital to help guide percutaneous valve replacements in young patients with complex heart conditions.